-If you’re a patent attorney, you may be looking for a patent drawing service that can provide you with lower costs, better service, higher quality, or faster turnaround time.
+If you’re a patent attorney, you may be looking for a professional patent drawing service that can provide you with lower costs, better service, higher quality, or faster turnaround time.

 If you’re an inventor filing your first patent application on your own, you may be puzzled about how to get your patent illustrations made.